-Last Updated on June 21, 2021
+Last Updated on August 13, 2022

 Although volcano boarding as we know it is a relatively new activity, Hawaiians have been known to sled down beds of volcanic rocks for thousands of years, in what was both a traditional sport and religious ritual known as He’e holua.

 Ancient Hawaiian Lava Sledding

-He’e holua (“sled surfing“) was practiced in ancient Hawaii possibly as far back as 2.000 years ago.
+He’e holua (“sled surfing“) was practiced in ancient Hawaii possibly as far back as 2.000 years ago and it is one of the earliest known forms of volcano sledding.
 It consisted of using a long and narrow wooden sledding platform (papa holua) to glide down a path made of lava stones, whether man-made or naturally occurring.

 Modern Volcano Boarding

 American journalist and transhumanist (not to mention past U.S. presidential candidate) Zoltan Istvan claims to have invented volcano boarding in 2002, while on an assignment for National Geographic Channel in the South Pacific.

-Volcano Boarding: the New Extreme Sport
+Video: Volcano Boarding: The New Extreme Sport (2002)

 Your n°1 source of information on the world of sandsports and desert adventure travel.
 Our articles are the result of extensive research, personal experience, and knowledge-sharing within the global sandboarding community.